-§136-1.
+SECTION 155-1.
 PURPOSE AND INTENT

-This local law provides for the administration and enforcement of the New York State Uniform Fire Prevention and Building Code (the Uniform Code) and the State Energy Conservation Construction Code (the Energy Code) in this Town.
+This local law provides for the administration and enforcement of the New York State Uniform Fire Prevention and Building Code (the Uniform Code) and the State Energy Conservation Construction Code (the Energy Code) in the Town of Niagara.
 This local law is adopted pursuant to section 10 of the Municipal Home Rule Law.
-The Uniform Code, the Energy Code and the International Residential Code, and all appendixes, supplements and the like, set forth in Title 19 NYCRR Parts 1219 through 1227, are hereby adopted by the Town of Elbridge.
 Except as otherwise provided in the Uniform Code, the Energy Code other state law, or other section of this local law, all buildings, structures, and premises, regardless of use or occupancy, are subject to the provisions this local law.

-§136-2.
+SECTION 155-2.
 DEFINITIONS